byzer-org/byzer-lang/README.md

     ],
     "configParams": {
     }
+  },
+  "testJoinTable": {
+    "desc": "测试",
+    "strategy": "streaming.core.strategy.SparkStreamingRefStrategy",
+    "algorithm": [],
+    "ref": [],
+    "compositor": [
+      {
+        "name": "streaming.core.compositor.spark.source.MockJsonCompositor",
+        "params": [
+          {"a":"3"},
+          {"a":"4"},
+          {"a":"5"}
+        ]
+      },
+      {
+        "name": "streaming.core.compositor.spark.transformation.JSONTableCompositor",
+        "params": [
+          {
+            "tableName": "testJoinTable"
           }
+        ]
       }
+    ],
+    "configParams": {
+    }
+  }
+}
 ```

-* Step1: Configure  MockInputStreamCompositor to generate some lines.
+* Step1: configure  MockInputStreamCompositor to generate some lines (streaming data).
+* Step2: create  new strategy `testJoinTable` represents dataSource  like Mysql or TexFile then map to table
-* Step2: Configure  SingleColumnJSONCompositor to convert string to Json string.
+* Step2: configure  SingleColumnJSONCompositor to convert string to Json string.
-* Step3: Configure  JSONTableCompositor to map Json to SQL table.
+* Step3: configure  JSONTableCompositor to map Json to SQL table.
-* Step4: Configure  multi SQLCompositor to process data
+* Step4: configure  multi SQLCompositor to process data , and you can use table `testJoinTable` in sql.
-* Step5: Finally, configure SQLPrintOutputCompositor to print result.
+* Step5: finally, configure SQLPrintOutputCompositor to print result.

 ## How To Add New Compositor